Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 #### Virtual Participant Agents

- A VPA defines a runtime context that is deployed when a Participant Profile is provisioned.
+ A VPA defines a runtime context deployed when a participant profile is provisioned.
 Let's consider a simple case where Acme participates in one dataspace.
 Returning to the logical systems architecture, VPAs for the control plane, credential service, and data plane(s) will be provisioned.
 This results in the creation of three VPA *types*:

 - A Credential Service VPA
 - A Control Plane VPA